erikscar/erikscar/README.md

 My name is Erik Scarcela Araujo and I'm a Front-end developer from Santo André, São Paulo.
 Passionate about programming, I strive to create exceptional websites and applications that not only respond to real challenges, but also look great on all devices.
+Currently looking for opportunities to improve and apply my skills in a professional environment

 <a href="#">
 <img src="https://www.icegif.com/wp-content/uploads/2023/08/icegif-224.gif" title="hello" width="335" height="243" align="right" alt="Hello, there!">